Female Travellers and Making Friends Abroad

 Finding New Friends in Co-Workers

-Women who move abroad to work are in the sometimes enviable situation of being in close contact with new people from their first day of work.
-Co-workers might be other expatriates or they might be local residents, but each and every one of them is a potential new friend.
+Women who move abroad to work are sometimes in the enviable position of being in close contact with new people from their first day on the job.
+Co-workers might be other expatriates or residents, but each is a potential new friend.

 Joining International Women’s Clubs